Ed94/gencpp/Readme.md

 ### *WHAT IS NOT PROVIDED*

 * Lambdas
-* Lang provided dynamic dispatch (virtuals) : `override` and `final` specifiers complicate the specifier parsing and serialization.
-(Its a todo)
-* Suffix specifiers for functions (Ex: void() const ).
-Same reason as virtual/override/final missing for now.
 * RTTI
 * Exceptions
 * Execution statement validation              : Execution expressions are defined using the untyped API.